Ladidabelle/schoolwebsite/README.md

 # schoolwebsite
-A glimpse of a school website
+An overview of a school website